Ethical Jams & Spreads: From Organic Peanut Butter To Vegan Chocolate Spread

 Is Bonne Maman an ethical Jam & Spreads brand?

 Bonne Maman sits above the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table, meeting the ethical standard for this category.
-It performs well in genetic modification policies, animal welfare, and lack of public criticisms, though it has not achieved Ethical Accreditation.
-If it applied, this could further demonstrate its commitment to ethical and sustainable business practices.
+It performs well in Genetic Modification policies, animal welfare, and public record criticisms, though it falls short in its Environmental Report and Organic ratings.
+Applying for Ethical Accreditation could further demonstrate its commitment to ethical and sustainable business practices.

 Is Lotus Biscoff an ethical Jam & Spreads brand?